Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

 PRTI developed a unique sealed boiler process to take those wasted tires and boil them down into their various hydrocarbon commodities, and sell those commodities.
 However, they also produce some natural gas in this process, which they can use to generate electricity.
 Since their locations tend to be wherever the tires are rather than in dense population centers, their local electrical grid doesn’t generally have very much use for that electricity.
 And it’s not enough spare gas to build a pipeline or otherwise use it for many purposes.

-So PRTI takes that extra natural gas that they generate, and mines bitcoins (and ether, at least until Ethereum switches to proof-of-stake) on-site with it.
-As DCD reports:
+So PRTI takes that extra natural gas that they generate and mines bitcoins (and ether, at least until Ethereum switches to proof-of-stake) onsite with it.

-The funny thing is that even that article gets it wrong in the end.
+The funny thing is that even that article gets it wrong.
 They went and stuck a random anti-bitcoin section later in the piece:

-Instead, PRTI merely keeps the relatively small amount of energy that they create, which would otherwise be wasted or sent non-economically into the grid, and mines bitcoin and ether.
-This helps keep their business profitable, so that they can continue grow to do the good work of recycling tires, and cutting down on that massive global source of pollutants and litter.
-Crypto mining just happens to be the most economic use of the bit of energy they produce from their innovative process.
+Instead, PRTI merely keeps the relatively small amount of energy they create, which would otherwise be wasted or sent non-economically into the grid, and mines bitcoin and ether.
+This helps keep their business profitable so that they can continue to grow to do the good work of recycling tires and cutting down on that massive global source of pollutants and litter.
+Crypto mining just happens to be the most economical use of the bit of energy they produce from their innovative process.

 A particularly popular region for this is Quebec and certain other regions of Canada.
-They have plenty of unused hydroelectric capacity just like China, so bitcoin miners have grown in that region.
-As Bitcoin Magazine reported:
+They have plenty of unused hydroelectric capacity just like China, so Bitcoin miners have grown in that region.